End the year with a bang: pyrotechnic lab for chemistry

 - 4 min read

-End the chemistry school year with a bang!
-Every year, kids always ask “are we blowing stuff up today?”
-My answer is always, “we will on the last lab of the year.”
-Here is how I do my pyrotechnic lab on the last lab of the year.
-(I feel like a disclaimer is needed.
-If you don’t feel comfortable with these demos, don’t do them.
-If your school isn’t comfortable with them, don’t do them.)
+Every year, kids always ask, “Are we blowing stuff up today?”
+My answer is always, “We will on the last lab of the year.”
+Here is how I conduct my pyrotechnic lab on that special day.
+Please note: If you don’t feel comfortable with these demonstrations, or if your school isn’t comfortable with them, I advise against proceeding.

 Making Chinese Gun Powder

-The active part of the lab is for each student to make 10 grams of Chinese gun powder.
+The main activity of the lab involves each student making 10 grams of Chinese gun powder.
 This recipe burns more like a fountain and less like a bomb.
-The kids have fun making the gunpowder and then loading it into a fun-shape fountain and then watching them burn on a board outside.
-Here are the methods.
+The students have fun crafting the gunpowder and then loading it into creative fountain shapes.
+Finally, they watch the fountains burn on a board outside.
+Here are the materials and method:

 7.5 g potassium nitrate